Meet our Board of Directors

 Michael DeLuca is a practicing Certified Public Accountant who specializes in nonprofit entities and is a member of the American Institute of CPAs, the AICPA Tax Section and Not-for-Profit Section.
 Outside of work, Michael promotes amateur youth sports through various youth basketball organizations.
 He is also active in various high school booster clubs promoting youth sports.

-Director of Human Resources, Anaheim Elementary School District
+Anaheim Elementary School District

 Brett Schurter